mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `-`<br/>
 **Context:** server, location

 This directive enables proxying the WebSocket protocol.
-The client must make sure not to use HTTP/2 or HTTP/3.
+The client must use HTTP/1.1, not the other HTTP protocol versions.
 The default read and send timeouts are set to 60s and can be changed using the `origin_read_timeout` or `origin_send_timeout` directives.

 ### [`error_page`](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page)